 Before beginning the host preparation process, always make sure that the Resolve option does not appear, or is dimmed, in the cluster's Actions list.

-The Resolve option sometimes appears because one or more hosts in the cluster need to be rebooted.
+The Resolve option sometimes appears because one or more hosts in the cluster must be rebooted.

 If Resolve option does not fix the problem, refer to NSX Troubleshooting Guide.
 To see list of problems that are resolved by the Resolve option, refer to NSX Logging and System Events.